libra-php/stellar-router/README.md

 🌟 Why settle for an ordinary router when you can have a celestial navigator?
 StellarRouter will guide your PHP applications through the vast universe of routes with utmost precision and cosmic speed.

-🚀 Join the StellarRouter Revolution today and witness your PHP applications reach for the stars!
-Let's navigate the routing galaxy together!

 👷 *Currently under development*